AISimonetta/punk-api/README.md

   ∙APP = root component.
 Here , MAIN and NAV components are called .

-    ∙∙NAV =  Component which includes filter and search functionalities with a reset button to restart values.
-This is done by
+    ∙∙NAV =  This component includes filter and search functionalities, accompanied by a reset button to restart values.
+It references its child     components:
-      referencing his children components:

         ∙∙∙SEARCHBOX: A component for user input that searches the beers by name.

         ∙∙∙FILTERLIST: A component for user input that filters the beers by brew range, alcohol content and ph.

-    ∙∙MAIN = Component that renders the filtered cards which displays the beers.
-This is the parent component of CARD.
+    ∙∙MAIN = This component renders the filtered cards displaying information about the beers.
+It serves as the parent component of CARD.

         ∙∙∙CARD: A component which display the information about the beers.

-✦CONTACT
+✦ Setup Instructions:

+To explore this project, kindly follow these instructions:

+Clone this repository to your local machine and open the index.html file in a web browser.
+Alternatively, visit the deployed live version: https://aisimonetta.github.io/punk-api/

+✦ Contact:

-If you have any question,feedback or contribution for this project please get in touch.
+For any inquiries, feedback, or contributions to this project, please don't hesitate to get in touch.
+Your engagement is highly appreciated!